For National Snack Day (March 4th), here’s an oh-so-healthy snack.

 Industrialization allowed for easier preparation and preservation of vegetables, so beetroot in jars and cans became more available—plain and pickled.

-Today, the most common variant of beetroot is round and deep red, but beets can also be orange, purple, yellow (golden), white, and even red-and-white circular stripes, the chioggia beet, pronounced kee-OH-juh and also known as candy stripe beets and bulls eye beets (photos #5 and #6).
+Today, the most common variant of beetroot is round and deep red, but beets can also be orange, purple, golden (orange skin), white, and even red-and-white circular stripes, the chioggia beet, pronounced kee-OH-juh and also known as candy stripe beets and bulls eye beets (photos #5 and #6).

 These other colors were developed from mutations.